adopted-ember-addons/ember-infinity/README.md

 (the one where you initialized the infinityModel) to start loading the next page.

 When the new records are loaded, they will automatically be pushed into the Model array.

+Lastly, by default, ember-infinity expects the server response to contained something about how many total pages it can expect to fetch. ember-infinity defaults to looking for something like `meta: { total_pages: 20 }` in your response.
+See [Advanced Usage](#Advanced Usage).

 ### Non-Blocking Model Hooks